JoBrits/SunValleyWeddings-WebApp/readme_to-run-app.md

 - Manage Guests dietary restrictions
 - Create a Wedding Day Schedule

+(Existing user email and password)
+- You can use the below to login with an existing user
+- email: rianalb@gmail.com
+- password: rmJ7nH6bG%s

 (Logout)
 - To logout click the Logout button top right